bitcoin/bitcoin/doc/i2p.md

 ```

 Set the `debug=i2p` config logging option to see additional information in the
 debug log about your I2P configuration and connections.
-Run `navcoin-cli help
+Run `navio-cli help
 logging` for more information.

 ```